mantl/mantl/README.md

 Authenticate to Consul and Marathon with `admin` : `vagrant`

+### Software Requirements

+Requirements for running the project are listed in `requirements.txt`.
+Of note: Ansible 1.8 or later is required.
+All the software requirements are currently distributed as Python modules, and you can `pip install -r requirements.txt` to get them all at once.

 ### Deploying on multiple servers

 If you already have running instances (Centos7 is the only Linux distribution supported at this time), do the following to deploy the software:

-1. Install the software components: `sudo pip install -r requirements.txt`
+1. Install the software components: `pip install -r requirements.txt`.
 2. Create an [Ansible inventory](http://docs.ansible.com/intro_inventory.html) file.
 You can use the the following files as examples, replacing the host names with your instances:
 	- [`inventory/1-datacenter`](inventory/1-datacenter)
 	- [`inventory/2-datacenter`](inventory/2-datacenter) Multi-DC with WAN join.
 Ensure that DCs have network connectivity to each other, especially for ports 8300-8302.
 3. Set up security.
 Run: `./auth-setup`
 4. Run `ansible-playbook -i <your_inventory_file> site.yml -e @security.yaml`

 The [Getting Started Guide](https://microservices-infrastructure.readthedocs.org/en/latest/getting_started/index.html) covers multi-server and OpenStack deployments.

 ## Documentation

 All documentation is located at [https://microservices-infrastructure.readthedocs.org](https://microservices-infrastructure.readthedocs.org/en/latest).

 To build the documentation locally, run: